A Bible Study by Jack Kelley

 Immediately after the 2nd Coming, the Temple will be cleansed and on Earth animal sacrifice will begin again.
 The fact that there were animal sacrifices before the Church and there will be animal sacrifices after the Church shows that they were not eliminated forever when Jesus came, but only suspended during the Age of Grace.
-(In the New Jerusalem, home of the Church, there is no Temple.
-(Rev. 21:22) Having been the Lord’s Temple for the last 2000 years, we’ll see that He’s become ours.)
+(In the New Jerusalem, home of the Church, there is no Temple (Rev. 21:22).
+Having been the Lord’s Temple for the last 2000 years, we’ll see that in the Millennium He’s become ours.)

 Life In The Millennium

 In the Millennium, the people of Earth will once again offer sacrifices in admission of their fallen state, just like in the Old Testament, but now it will also be evidence of their belief that the Redeemer has come.
 According to Psalm 2 their relationship with the Lord will also be like it was for Israel in the Old Testament.

 I will proclaim the decree of the LORD : He said to me, “You are my Son; today I have become your Father.
 Ask of me, and I will make the nations your inheritance, the ends of the earth your possession.
 You will rule them with an iron scepter; you will dash them to pieces like pottery.”

 Therefore, you kings, be wise; be warned, you rulers of the earth.
 Serve the LORD with fear and rejoice with trembling.
 Kiss the Son, lest he be angry and you be destroyed in your way, for his wrath can flare up in a moment.
 (Psalm 2:7-12)